The College of Arts and Sciences is home to award-winning scientists, scholars and

-The Electron Microscopy Center at the University of South Carolina is a core facility providing all levels of technical support and consultation in the area of light microscopy, electron microscopy and elemental analysis.
+The Electron Microscopy Center is a core facility providing all levels of technical support and consultation in the area of light microscopy, electron microscopy and elemental analysis.

 More and more we depend on Geographic Information Systems (GIS) data.
 Our center is committed to refining and improving the systems, consulting with users and providing advanced training.